- Sat, 9th June 2018 from 12:00 pm to 6:00 pm

 What is your best memory of HTH?
 Do you remember it being a Council Hall?
 Did you ever go to a concert of performance (Queen was here!)?
 Have you worked here?
 Ever gone crazy at a silent disco, or supported your favourite rugby team?
 We’d love to hear your stories!

 Simply pop in on one of the workshop dates.
-You can find us in the Committee Room (this is the room overlooking the square).
-We will provide postcards, pens, felt tips, pencils and snacks.
+You can find us in the Foyer of HTH.
+We will provide postcards, pens, felt tips, pencils and treats.

 The memories will be displayed in HTH during this year’s Crouch End Festival, and collated on a Hornsey Town Hall Memories Facebook page: www.facebook.com/HTHMemories.